CausalLearning/ReAct/README.md

-# ReAct: Temporal Action Detection with Relational Action Queries
+# ReAct: Temporal Action Detection with Relational Queries

 This repo holds the code for React, which is accept to ECCV2022.